MyPureCloud/developer-center-blog/source/2021-09-03-transferring-calls-to-external-using-byoc/index.md

   This is to preserve the ANI/CLI of the caller when transferring his call from Genesys Cloud to your device (From header).

-  You will also need to define a ***Caller ID*** value (ex: an E.164 number - +19999990000) which will be used as a default value if the ANI/CLI of the caller can't be propagated to your system (ex: a Genesys Cloud Contact Center Agent, with no assigned number, makes a call to your device).
+  You will also need to define a ***Caller ID*** value (e.g. an E.164 number - +19999990000) which will be used as a default value if the ANI/CLI of the caller can't be propagated to your system (e.g. a Genesys Cloud Contact Center Agent, with no assigned number, makes a call to your device).

 ![Trunk step 02](Trunk02.png)

-10. Under ***SIP Access Control***, define the list of IP or CIDR addresses that your device uses for SIP (ex: 10.34.12.16)
+10. Under ***SIP Access Control***, define the list of IP or CIDR addresses that your device uses for SIP (e.g. 10.34.12.16)

   This list is to control access on Genesys Cloud side.